-This concentration of income in the top decile compared to the rest of the distribution naturally has one wondering what would happen to such an indicator if this upper fraction was sliced up even more, reduced to but a few percentiles - to the "real" elite of the proverbial 1 percent.
-Considering the simultaneous stability of its income share in the middle groups, inspiring Palma to propose his eponymous indicator, an intriguing question becomes: How are these dynamics affected when the top is reduced to 5 percent (1 percent)?
-And how is world income distribution developing with regards to Palma's hypothesis of the "diverging ends" and "converging middles" where smaller shares at the top are distinguished, i.e. is the middle (really) consolidating its stable share while the rich and poor drift further apart?
+The intuition of this concentration of income in the top decile compared to the rest of the distribution has one wondering almost inevitably what would happen to an indicator if this upper fraction was sliced up even more, reduced to but a few percentiles-to the 'real' elite of the proverbial 1 per cent.
+Considering the simultaneous stability of their income share in the middle groups, inspiring Palma to propose his eponymous indicator, an intriguing question becomes: how are these dynamics affected when the top is reduced to 5 per cent (1 per cent)?
+And how is world income distribution developing with regards to Palma's hypothesis of the 'diverging ends' and 'converging middles' where smaller shares at the top are distinguished, i.e. is the middle consolidating its stable share while the rich and poor drift further apart?

 This paper aims to address these questions, on the premise that concern over inequality would be greater if the actual dimension of concentration at the top was made explicit (via an adequate indicator).
-Until recently, it has been impossible to "look inside" the high end of the distribution, for lack of available data.
+Until recently, it has been impossible to 'look inside' the high end of the distribution, for lack of available data.
 However, the appearance of new datasets is facilitating a first delve into these deep waters.
-In this vein, the present paper is to (i) analyze a specially designed global dataset dissecting the income distribution into ventiles, looking for a potential stable middle and diverging tails in a cross-sectional manner; (ii) peak into the distribution according to the top 1 percent via a smaller subset for which data is available; and (iii) tentatively test the hypothesis of a trend towards homogenization in the middle over time.
+In this vein, the present paper aims to: (i) analyse a specially designed global dataset dissecting the income distribution into ventiles and looking for a potential homogenous middle and heterogeneous tails in a cross-sectional manner; (ii) peek into the distribution according to the top 1 per cent via a smaller subset for which data is available; and (iii) tentatively test the hypothesis of a trend towards divergence of the tails and stabilization in the middle over time.
 It will introduce an additional ratio for measuring inequality levels to supplement the Palma indicator, a Palma v.2 (5/40 ratio), and v.3 (1/40 ratio), and argue for why especially the v.2 version seems a useful add-on to the portfolio of existing inequality indicators.

-To this end, the paper is divided into 5 sections.
+To this end, the paper is divided into five sections.
 After this introductory first section, the next one will put the discussion about inequality into a context of why we should be concerned about its current high levels.
-The third section will briefly outline the methodology and describe the datasets
+The third section will briefly outline the methodology and describe the datasets used.
+The following, fourth section, will scrutinize the results obtained from the empirical data and present some answers to the question posed above.
+The final section will summarize the findings and discuss the implications for policy-making, as well as sketch out some further lines of research.